jenmunoz/BIOL409.github.io/_posts/2016-03-30-info-session.md

 **Remember!!!**
 our first information session is on Wednesday March 25th, 4:00-5:00 pm in the Biodiversity Building Room 224 (second floor).
-There we will tell you more about why this course if one-in-a-life-time experience.
+In this meeting we will tell you more about why this course if one-in-a-life-time experience.

 Don't know where is it?, don't worry... here is a map